If you have a question that is not featured on this page, please do not hesitate to contact us : email@example.com

 YES.
 A new application is always required for each residence term.
 Spaces are not guaranteed and are always offered on a first-come-first-serve basis.

 When will I find out if I have been accepted into the residence?

 Academic Year Acceptance

-Our first round of formal acceptance emails will be mailed out in February.
+Our first round of formal acceptance emails will be mailed out in April.
 If we reach full capacity you will receive a waitlist notification.
-Following February 19th, we will be communicating to new applicants every 10 business days with the status of
+Following April 05, 2022, we will be communicating to new applicants every 10 business days with the status of your applications/acceptance.

 If you do not wish to complete your acceptance online, paper copies of the acceptance forms are available from the residence.